acceleration3/cloudgamestream/README.md

 	* Windows 10 Pro build 2004
 	* Windows Server 2019
 	* Windows Server 2016

 * Platforms:
 	* Azure NV6_Promo Tesla M60
 	* Amazon AWS EC2 g4dn.large Tesla T4
 	* Google Cloud Platform Tesla T4
 	* Google Cloud Platform Tesla P4

+&nbsp;
 **WARNING: Machines provided by Shadow.tech supposedly have incompatibility with GeForce Experience and may brick your VM.
 Use at your own risk.**
+&nbsp;
+&nbsp;
+&nbsp;
 ## FAQ
 ### Will this work on \<insert platform and instance name here\>?
 I am building a list of platforms it currently supports, so if you've tested it yourself and it works, please message me on reddit `/u/acceleration3` with the information on your VM.
 If it doesn't work you can also message me with details and I will try and change the script to support your VM.